Sylius/Sylius/docs/book/index.rst

 Configuration
 -------------

-Having knowledge about basics of our architecture we will introduce the three most important concepts - Channels, Locales and Currencies.
+Once you have the knowledge of the basics of the Sylius architecture, we will introduce the three most important concepts - Channels, Locales and Currencies.
 These things have to be configured before you will have a Sylius application up and running.

 .. toctree::